 I’m going to share with you how I’ve had success with my guided math set up.
-This method has worked for me when teaching both lower and upper grades.
+This method has worked for me when teaching small math groups in both lower and upper grades.
 I’ll confess…I don’t do Guided Math the traditional way.

-I made one basic change to Guided Math.
+Then, I made one basic change to my small math groups.

 And it changed everything.

-I’m Going to Help You Too!
+I’m Going to Help You With Guided Math Too!
 It’s Going to Be Painless, I Promise

 Yes–you can do this, even if you have that class.